noelquirke/Site4SoreEyes/README.md

 <h1>Site4SoreEyes</h1>

-<h2>Project - User-Centric Frontend Development - Code Institute.</h2>
+<h2>User-Centric Frontend Development - Milestone Project One - Code Institute.</h2>

 <h2>Project Summary</h2>
 The idea behind the project is to help introduce a user friendly site with some basic information.